msomeya1/OkadaTorch/docs/OkadaWrapper.md

 If the component of `u` is strain, it means that it is the second-order spatial derivative of the displacement, which cannot be computed with the original Okada's formula, so there is an advantage to computing it with AD.

-If `"x_ref", "y_ref", "depth", "length", "width", "strike", "dip", "rake", "slip"` is specified as `arg` (i.e., what is allowed as a key in the `params`), the derivative of `u` with respect to parameters is calculated.
+If `"x_fault", "y_fault", "depth", "length", "width", "strike", "dip", "rake", "slip"` is specified as `arg` (i.e., what is allowed as a key in the `params`), the derivative of `u` with respect to parameters is calculated.
 These are not provided in the original Okada's formula.
 You can implement the derivatives with respect to the parameters by calculating them manually, but this is very time-consuming and may produce errors, so using AD is a better choice.